T-Bone Slim: Death

-On May 15, 1942 at 5:45 pm, a patrolman found a body floating near Pier 9 on the East River.
+On May 15, 1942, at 5:45 pm, a patrolman found a body floating near Pier 9 on the East River.
 The body had been in the water for about four days, and showed no obvious signs of external injury.
 The case was ruled a drowning, and police speculated that the person had been drunk, fallen in the water, and drowned.
 The body was identified as T-Bone Slim, but the records do not state who identified it.
 The body was not claimed, and was buried in a pauper's grave on Hart Island.

 Legacy

 Following his death, T-Bone Slim became a source of inspiration for the emerging American surrealist movement, and during the 1960s there was renewed interest in his songs when they were sung by activists during the Civil Rights Movement.
 In an interview, Noam Chomsky cited T-Bone Slim as one of his favorite Wobbly singers.

 A number of T-Bone Slim's songs can be found in the Little Red Songbook.
 Among the best known are "The Popular Wobbly", "Mysteries Of A Hobo's Life", and "The Lumberjack's Prayer".
 First published by the IWW in 1909, the songbook has never gone out of print.
 The IWW brought out the 38th edition in 2010 and the Charles H. Kerr Publishing Company has other works by T-Bone Slim in its catalog.
 For a long time, there were no known photographs of T-Bone Slim, but the cartoon sketch at the head of his column was said to have been a good likeness.
 However, in 2019 photos of him resurfaced.

 The first Finnish translation of T-Bone Slim's writings was published in 2013.
+In 2025 a new English language collection of Slim's work, The Popular Wobbly: Selected Writings of T-Bone Slim, was co-edited by Owen Clayton and Iain McIntyre, and published by University of Minnesota Press.

+Street musician John Westmoreland is the great-grandnephew of T-Bone Slim.
+Originally from North Carolina, Westmoreland has come to Finland—following his relative's ancestral roots—and has been seen busking on Helsinki's Esplanadi.